AlansCodeLog/shortcuts-visualizer/README.md

       classes:["key", "modifiers"], //classes for layout
       label_classes: [], //classes for key labels
       RL: false, //if a key like Shift which is on both sides
+      is_modifier: false, //whether a key is treated as a modifier
       ignore: false, //whether it's not really a key, and just a key for the layout
+      block_drag: true, //whether to block dragging to it, e.g. a command can't be set to just ctrl
+      block_single: false, //whether to allow the key to be included in a shortcut if it's the only modifier key (e.g. Shift + somekey for editiors), does nothing if the key isn't a modifier
+      block_all: true, //whether to allow the key to be included in a shortcut at all(e.g. Ctrl + Menu or if menu was a modifier Ctrl + Menu + somekey)
       nokeydown: false, //whether the keydown event does not fire e.g. Print Screen doesn't fire a keydown, almost everything else does
       toggle: false, //whether it's a native toggle key (so we can use event.getModifierState to get real state)
       fake_toggle: //emulate key as toggle, overrides input mode